 Comparing risk strategies

 Each risk strategy is based on a formula in which factors such as likelihood of compromise, impact of compromise, and asset importance are calculated.
 Each formula produces a different range of numeric values.
-For example, the Real Risk strategy produces a maximum score of 1,000, while the Temporal strategy has no upper bounds, with some high-risk vulnerability scores reaching the hundred thousands.
+For example, the Active Risk strategy produces a maximum score of 1,000, while the Temporal strategy has no upper bounds, with some high-risk vulnerability scores reaching the hundred thousands.
 This is important to keep in mind if you apply different risk strategies to different segments of scan data.
-See Changing your risk strategy and recalculating past scan data.
+Refer to Changing your risk strategy.

 Many of the available risk strategies use the same factors in assessing risk, each strategy evaluating and aggregating the relevant factors in different ways.
 The common risk factors are grouped into three categories: vulnerability impact, initial exploit difficulty, and threat exposure.
-The factors that comprise vulnerability impact and initial exploit difficulty are the six base metrics employed in Version 2 of the Common Vulnerability Scoring System (CVSS).
+The factors that comprise vulnerability impact and initial exploit difficulty are the six base metrics employed in version 2 of the Common Vulnerability Scoring System (CVSS), though the base metrics employed for Active Risk are based on CVSSv3.

 - Vulnerability impact is a measure of what can be compromised on an asset when attacking it through the vulnerability, and the degree of that compromise.
 Impact is comprised of three factors: